The Bankrate promise

 A deferred annuity can offer several advantages to a retiree, some of which are shared with annuities as a whole.
 These advantages include:

 - Tax-deferred gains – Like all annuities, a deferred annuity allows a saver to amass wealth inside a tax-advantaged account.
 An annuity allows you to save on a tax-deferred basis, meaning that earnings in the account are not taxed until they’re withdrawn.
 And if you contribute to the account with after-tax money, any of your contributions come out with no additional income tax liability.

 - Unlimited contributions – Like all annuities, there’s no limit on how much you can contribute to the account.
 That can be a significant advantage for higher earners, who may max out their traditional 401(k) – which offers similar tax-deferral benefits – and still want to defer taxes on investment gains.

 - Range of benefits – Annuities may offer an array of benefits – survivor’s benefits, death benefits, a guaranteed minimum lifetime payout and other features.
 These are all baked into the price of the annuity.

 - The power of time – By delaying your payout, a deferred annuity gives your money more time to compound and that’s likely to boost the payout that you’ll be able to receive when it does come time to start withdrawing money.
 In general, the longer you defer your annuity, the higher the payout can be.

-What are the drawbacks of a deferred annuity?
+The drawbacks of a deferred annuity

 Despite its advantages, a deferred annuity has some clear drawbacks, some of which are substantial.